Droidian-oneplus3/device-page/docs/README.md

   - After you have installed the custom twrp and you have a /vendor partition, install the custom LineageOS 16 build from the guide.
   - With LineageOS 16 installed, reboot and verify that everything works.
 Then reboot back into TWRP.
   - In TWRP, go `Wipe` -> `Advanced Wipe` -> Select everything except `Vendor` and `USB-OTG`, then `Swipe to Wipe`.
-- Reboot into fastboot
+- Reboot into recovery

 ## Files
-- Download the latest fastbootable image: [droidian-UNOFFICIAL-phosh-phone-oneplus_oneplus3-api28-arm64-nightly_XXXXXXXX.zip](https://github.com/droidian-oneplus3/droidian-images/releases/tag/nightly).
+- Download the latest recovery flashable zip: [droidian-UNOFFICIAL-XXXXX-phone-oneplus-oneplus3-api28-arm64-nightly_XXXXXXXX.zip](https://github.com/droidian-oneplus3/droidian-images/releases/tag/nightly).

 ## Installation
-* Extract the archive
+* Boot into recovery
-* run the `flash_all` script
+* Flash the droidian .zip using the recovery's install menu or adb sideload
-* Boot to fastboot and let the script flash everything.
+* Reboot

 ## UBports Installer
 - Alternatively the UBports installer can also be used to install Droidian.